Top Features for Learning Management Systems

 Recognizing the Business Desire

-This is by no means an exhaustive list of LMS features.
-Each organization will require its own LMS features based on specific business functions.
+This is by no means an exhaustive list of learning management system features.
+Each organization will require its own learning management system features based on specific business functions.
 And if your organization is new to an LMS, it needs to be aware and potentially address common problems such as difficult-to-use interfaces and lack of support.

 Rowan of IDC provides some known LMS vendors in the space, such as: